openpesa/php-pesa/docs/src/docs/c2b.md

 ```

-In order to trnsact from customer to bussines you need the following.
+In order to transact from customer to business, you need the following.

 - An Amount
 - A CustomerMSISDN